arangodb/docs/3.4/hot-backup-restore-limitations.md

-This is a crucial factor for sustained operation and might require significantly higher storage reservation for ArangoDB instances involved and or the much more fine grained monitoring of storage usage than before.
+This is a crucial factor for sustained operation and might require significantly higher storage reservation for ArangoDB instances involved and a much more fine grained monitoring of storage usage than before.

 Also note that in a cluster each RocksDB instance will be backed up individually and hence the overall storage space will be the sum of all